learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

 ## Resources

+<a href='https://learn.co/lessons/intro-to-tdd-rspec-and-learn' data-visibility='hidden'>View this lesson on Learn.co</a>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/intro-to-tdd-rspec-and-learn' title='Intro to TDD, RSpec, and Learn'>Intro to TDD, RSpec, and Learn</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/intro-to-tdd-rspec-and-learn'>TDD, Rspec, and Learn </a> on Learn.co and start learning to code for free.</p>